clfregis/arduino_nano_ISP/README.md

 - `cd` to [build](build/) folder.
 - Flash it using avrdude: `avrdude -v -patmega328p -Cavrdude.conf -carduino -b57600 -D -P"/dev/cu.*" -Uflash:w:firmware.hex:i`

-P.S.: For some reason, some boards does not accept some baud rates, based on this (site)[https://cache.amobbs.com/bbs_upload782111/files_22/ourdev_508497.html] looks like the percentage of error is greater in some baud rates while in some frequencies.
-So, if it do not flash using 57600, try another baud rate until it flashes
+P.S.: For some reason, some boards does not accept some baud rates, based on this [website](https://cache.amobbs.com/bbs_upload782111/files_22/ourdev_508497.html) looks like the percentage of error is greater in some baud rates while operating in some frequencies.
+So, if it do not flash using 57600 and appear and error like `avrdude: stk500_recv(): programmer is not responding`, try another baud rate until it flashes correctly.